Sandrac98/studimo/README.md

-STUDIMO is here to assist you in increasing your focus and productivity through the Pomodoro Technique.
-Our website features a user-friendly timer to optimize your study sessions.
-Whether you're a student, professional, or seeking to improve productivity, STUDIMO has everything you need to reach your objectives.
-Give it a try now and see the impact the Pomodoro Technique can have on your life!
+Welcome to STUDIMO, your go-to destination for boosting productivity and focus through the Pomodoro Technique.
+Offers an easy-to-use timer that allows you to optimize your study sessions, a to-do list, and comprehensive information on how to make the most of the technique.
+Whether you're a student, professional, or just looking to improve your productivity, STUDIMO has everything you need to achieve your goals.
+By breaking down your work into manageable intervals with timed breaks in between, you can accomplish more in less time and with less stress.

+Experience the benefits of the Pomodoro Technique for yourself by giving STUDIMO a try today!

 The goals of this website are:
 * Help individuals increase their productivity and focus through the use of the Pomodoro Technique
 * Provide timer that implements the technique and assists users in breaking down their work into manageable chunks of time with breaks in between
-* Encourage visitor to  get more done in less time and with less stress.
+* Encourage visitor to  get more work done in less time and with less stress.

 # UX
 ## Ideal client